No Baboons in India

 A born intriguer who thrived on trouble, he was a natural winder-up: one of those people who delight in giving a discreet twist to the invisible key most of us carry in our backs.
 He tried it with me; he tried it with Mr Chatterjee; he even tried it with Mamaji.

 But from the outset his bête noire was Lakshmi Bhai.
 From the first they had a perfectly balanced relationship.
-He hated her and she loathed him.
+He hated her and she detested him.

 Baboons were among my favourite animals during our time in Africa, which seemed to give me a sort of excuse for inventing some Indian ones.